Patsy Edmonds -MSc BA(Hons) BACP (Snr Accred) BABCP (Accred)

 General Nursing & Midwifery - South Africa

-I am a registered and accredited member of the British Association for Counselling and Psychotherapy.
+I am a Senior Accredited member of the British Association for Counselling and Psychotherapy.
 I practice under the BACP ethical framework, and I attend regular supervision.
-I am also a member of the British Association for Behavioural and Cognitive Therapies (BABCP).
+I am also an accredited member of the British Association for Behavioural and Cognitive Therapies (BABCP).
 I am fully insured and I have an up to date criminal record check conducted by the Disclosure and Barring Service (DBS).

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The BABCP is the lead organisation for Cognitive Behavioural Therapy in the UK.

 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.